 Galante served in the Obama Administration for over five years as the Assistant Secretary for Housing/Federal Housing Commissioner at the U.S. Department of Housing and Urban Development (HUD) and as the Deputy Assistant Secretary for Multifamily Housing programs.

 Galante served as FHA Commissioner during the worst financial crisis since the Great Depression, and one precipitated by the housing market collapse.
 Galante provided key leadership in the housing sector including strengthening FHA’s infrastructure and policies while providing access to credit that helped stabilize the housing market.
-She also developed signature initiatives that provided better opportunities to low income families including Choice Neighborhoods and the Rental Assistance Demonstration Program.
+She also developed signature initiatives that provided better opportunities to low-income families including Choice Neighborhoods and the Rental Assistance Demonstration Program.

 Prior to her appointment at HUD, Galante was President and Chief Executive of BRIDGE Housing Corporation, the largest non-profit developer of affordable, mixed-income and mixed-use developments in California.
-BRIDGE is a hybrid organization blending the best of business practices and entrepreneurial ideas with a mission to create affordable homes and apartments.
+Early in her career Galante also worked for local government in city planning and community economic development.

-She holds a Master of City Planning from U.C.
-Berkeley, and a Bachelor of Arts from Ohio Wesleyan.
+She holds a Master of City Planning from UC Berkeley, and a Bachelor of Arts from Ohio Wesleyan.

 EMAIL: firstname.lastname@example.org TWITTER: @carolgalante4